mayermakes/picoGPU/README.md

 # picoGPU
-RPi pico used as crude Graphics adapter
+RPi pico used as crude Graphics adapter (only low res text mode)

+Firmware for RP2040/pico
+-> can receive commands via I2C and SERIAL i2c allows for more screen control ( only works between MCUs for unknown reason) Serial just prints what it receives to screen and changes to random color for each new page.
+Serial works on MCu and SBC/PC

+Driver published as python script and compiled binary for Linux.
+For those asking for a windows exe..... pffffff...lol

+Seriously, pray that I never get the urge to publish special exe files.
+Meanwhile you can use a windows machine to compile the python script into an exe.

-as seen on Element14 presents
+as seen on Element14 presents 2024

-this + sudosom S3 --> Sudosom SRSLY

-Pico is connected via I2C(SMBUS) to host system.
+CC-BY-SA mayermakes 2024